yubrajbhoi/termux-python-12/Doc/library/statistics.rst

    The *data* can be any iterable containing sample data.
 For meaningful results, the number of data points in *data* should be larger than *n*.
-   Raises :exc:`StatisticsError` if there are not at least two data points.
+   Raises :exc:`StatisticsError` if there is not at least one data point.

    The cut points are linearly interpolated from the two nearest data points.
 For example, if a cut point falls one-third